hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 In 2019 and 2020 we carried out a project to upgrade spatial subject indexing from using strings to using controlled values from a spatial classification that is created from Wikidata.
 I already shared progress on the project in a talk at WikidataCon 2019 ([slides](https://slides.lobid.org/nwbib-wikidatacon/)) but never got to write down a wrap-up of the whole endeavour.
 A conversation with Magnus Sälgö, Péter Király and Osma Suominen in the Mattermost chat of [SWIB20](https://swib.org/swib20) ([archived thread](https://gist.github.com/acka47/e24a091b27f4095cbafe3cf3803b0b9a)) reminded me that this topic is of possibly of bigger interest to other library folks and now I finally took the time to write this post.

+## Division of technical and editorial NWBib work

+Before diving deeper into the actual project, a short explainer how the technical and editorial work is divided between different people and institutions.
+NWBib editors are working at the University and State Libraries Düsseldorf and Münster while the whole udnerlying technical infastrcuture (from cataloging to the web presence of NWBib) is managed by hbz which mostly means: the Open Infrastructure team which is running this blog.

 ## NWBib as part of hbz union catalogue

-NWBib editors use our Aleph union catalog for cataloguing which means that NWBib records are also part of [lobid-resources](https://lobid.org/resources), aLOD-based web API for the union catalogue.
+NWBib editors use our Aleph union catalog for cataloguing which means that NWBib records are also part of [lobid-resources](https://lobid.org/resources), a LOD-based web API for the union catalogue.
 (See [all blog posts about lobid-resources](https://blog.lobid.org/tags/lobid-resources.))
 Within lobid-resources, all NWBib titles are marked like this:

 ```json
 {